Business Pricing Strategy

 Alternatively, pricing higher than competitors can be a pricing strategy.
 A higher price can communicate a higher quality and more developed brand than competitors.
 However, you must be careful not to overprice your product.
 The higher price a product gets, the lower consumer demand it receives.
 An example would be generic prescription drugs vs brand name drugs.
 Many people choose generic drugs because of their affordability in comparison to their competitors.
 It is important to maintain your price at an amount your target demographic is willing to pay.

-Regardless of your pricing strategy, it is necessary to remain aware of your competitors’ prices.
+Regardless of your business pricing strategy, it is necessary to remain aware of your competitors’ prices.

 Why is Pricing Important?